About Me

 The King’s Theatre, 1760-1789: The opera house as a political and social nexus for women.

 My background is in designing and making period costume for performance.
-I have combined my studies of dress and costume in the eighteenth-century with an interest in women’s attitudes to self-presentation through their clothes and current theories on the psychology of dress.
+I have combined my experience working as a senior lecturer in Design for Performance at the Birmingham City University, with studies of dress and costume in the eighteenth-century.
+My interest is in women’s attitudes to self-presentation through their clothes and current theories on the psychology of dress.
 This combination is providing a rich field of study with reference to women in the eighteenth-century.

-As part of building the research and extending my network within the field of dress and performance in the eighteenth century I am involved with several groups:
+As part of building the research and extending my network within the field of dress and performance in the eighteenth century I have been involved with several groups:

 I am a founder member of the Baskerville Society.
 A membership group dedicated to the study of the eighteenth-century typographer, printer, industrialist and Enlightenment figure, John Baskerville (1707-75).
 The Society aims to encourage research into and promote public knowledge and understanding of John Baskerville’s life, times and significance.
 Baskerville Society